Key takeaways:

 What should I look for in allergy-friendly dog food?

-Look for limited-ingredient diets with clearly labeled protein sources like salmon, duck, or lamb.
-Quality allergy-friendly foods avoid artificial preservatives and common triggers like chicken, beef, or dairy.
+Choose limited-ingredient diets with clearly labeled protein sources such as salmon, duck, or lamb.

 Benefits and Considerations of Grain-Free Dog Food

-Grain-free diets have become popular, but are they the right choice for your dog?
+Grain-free diets are popular, but they are not right for every dog.

 How do I know if grain-free food suits my dog?